davisidarta/topometry/docs/pbmc68k.md

 # Learning T CD4 cell heterogeneity: 68k PBMCs

- In this notebook, I showcase how it can be used for the analysis of single-cell data, a challenging data modality which has been pushing representation learning to new frontiers.
-We'll be using a dataset containing around 68,000 individually RNA sequenced cells, consisting of peripherical blood mononuclear cells extracted from a healthy donor.
+ In this notebook, I showcase how TopOMetry can be useful in discovering new biological insights even when analyzing single-cell data that has been extensively analyzed before by several groups.
+We will use a dataset containing around 68,000 individually RNA sequenced cells, consisting of peripherical blood mononuclear cells extracted from a healthy donor.
 This corresponds to the analysis performed for Figure 2 of the manuscript.

 To assist us throghout this analysis, we'll be using [scanpy](https://scanpy.readthedocs.io/en/latest/index.html), a scalable toolkit for analyzing single-cell RNA sequencing data.
 In particular, we'll use the _AnnData_ framework for storing single-cell data and its plotting API for some plotting. _AnnData_ and _scanpy_ are key elements of the python environment for single-cell analysis, and I designed [CellTOMetry](https://github.com/davisidarta/celltometry) to wrap TopOMetry with it in a (hopefully) user-friendly way.
 Let's start!